The Environment and Climate Change Law Review: Russia

 In accordance with the legislation, legal entities and individuals that cause damage to the environment as a result of its pollution, depletion, damage, destruction, irrational use of natural resources, degradation and destruction of natural ecological systems, natural complexes and natural landscapes and other violations of legislation in the field of environmental protection should compensate the damage in full (voluntarily or by a court decision).

-As a general rule, in accordance with Article 1064 of the Civil Code and Article 77 of the Law 'On Environmental Protection', a person who has caused harm to the environment is obliged to compensate him or her if there is guilt.
+As a general rule, in accordance with Article 1064 of the Civil Code and Article 77 of the Law 'On Environmental Protection', a person who has caused harm to the environment is obliged to pay compensation if there is guilt.
 The law may provide for compensation for harm and in the absence of guilt of the injurer.

 Compensation for damage caused to the environment can be carried out by recovery of damages or by imposing on the defendant the obligation to restore the disturbed state of the environment (Article 1082 of the Civil Code, Article 78 of the Law 'On Environmental Protection').
 The choice of the method of compensation for the harm caused when applying to the court is made by the claimant.